 The Rising Popularity of Online Learning

 Online learning has become hugely popular in recent years.
-According to a CBS News article, almost 75 percent of colleges now offer online classes, and nearly 4 million students participate in online learning.
-Colleges such as the University of Phoenix are even almost exclusively online institutions.
-Although there are a large number of unlicensed online “diploma mills” with virtually worthless degrees, most online colleges are legitimate and award degrees which are just as valid as those from traditional colleges.
-Many online institutions also specialize in classes in growing career fields such as engineering and computer technology, and degrees earned in these fields will give students an advantage when they enter the job market.
+According to a CBS News article, almost 75 percent of colleges now offer online classes.
+Nearly 4 million of the country’s students participate in online learning.
+There are still colleges, like the University of Phoenix, that are almost exclusively online institutions.
+Although there are a large number of unlicensed online “diploma mills” with virtually worthless degrees, most online colleges are legitimate and award degrees that are just as valid as those from traditional colleges.
+Many online institutions also specialize in classes in growing career fields such as engineering and computer technology.
+The degrees earned in these fields will give students an advantage when they enter the job market.

 Opportunities for Going Back to School

 An online degree is also a good choice for those affected by the sluggish economy.
 Older students who may have lost their job may choose online learning to earn a new degree and find new employment.
 Online classes will allow them the flexibility to care for children or other household responsibilities while still making progress toward a new career.
-Many online colleges even offer introductory lessons for older students who may be unfamiliar with using a computer, so those worried about adjusting to an online format can feel more at ease.
+Many online colleges even offer introductory lessons for older students who may be unfamiliar with using a computer.
+This allows those who are worried about adjusting to an online format to feel more at ease.

 As with traditional college learning, online classes require hard work and responsibility.
 Yet this hard work does pay off in the form of a degree and, someday, a career.
 For a student who works or who just wants a flexible schedule, online learning can be a good option for pursuing a college degree.